Download a copy of this case study as a PDF.

 “My teachers were committed to 21st-century learning (21CL) skills but they were fearful about making mistakes,” reported Gerendasi.
 “I needed a way to encourage them to try new approaches, adopt new software tools, and broaden their hands-on learning skill sets.”

-When the chance to become engaged with Learning Innovation Catalyst (LINC) was offered through a district program, Principal Gerendasi saw the opportunity to increase her faculty’s confidence in using hands-on learning and to develop the urgency to do even more with 21CL skills.
+When the chance to become engaged with LINC was offered through a district program, Principal Gerendasi saw the opportunity to increase her faculty’s confidence in using hands-on learning and to develop the urgency to do even more with 21CL skills.
 Faculty were excited by the onsite workshops led by LINC coaches and quickly became invested in online professional development through the LINCspring platform.

 To ensure that the online professional learning was transferred to practice, the principal then focused the faculty’s professional learning community (PLC) around the LINCspring cycles.
 Soon the entire school team was learning about and practicing station rotation, in addition to rolling out new makerspaces and a hands-on science curriculum.
 Some teachers have started